lenguyenthedat/lenguyenthedat.github.io/_posts/2015-05-29-minimal-data-science-2-avazu.md

 <br>

 **Performance wise**:
-AML clearly produced a better result than my best model, which scored better than half of the accepted submissions on Kaggle.
+Amazon's Machine Learning (AML) clearly produced a better result than my best model, which scored better than half of the accepted submissions on Kaggle.
 AML is also extremely easy to use - it took me roughly 3 days to come up with a full implementation of my Scikit-Learn's models, yet with AML, total time taken was less than 30 minutes.

 **Price wise**: